Zenithsiz/ist-ddrs-lab3/typst/exercises/4.typ

 #indent_par[In detail, we normalize the matrix to the $[0.0, 1.0]$ interval and added it to the `Mu` matrix using `Mu = (1 + extra_capacity) * 1e9 / 8e3`.
 This makes it so that, as specified, we don't remove any capacity and only add it where necessary.
 However, this lead to a maximum link load of higher than 70%.
 To fix this, we multiplied the original by the lowest factor that would yield a < 70% maximum link load.]

-#indent_par[The code used for this, which includes the extra capacity, is present in the appendix.]
+#indent_par[The code used for this, which includes the extra capacity, is present in the appendix in code 5.]

 #indent_par[After running our solution, we obtained the following solution in table 12:]